raulrozza/Spiritual-Swordsman/en Spiritual Swordsman.md

 \page
 # Spiritual Swordsman
 A traveler walks alone through the plains, and a few highwaymen prepare to ambush him.
 An easy target, so they think.
-When one of the bandits makes his first move, he falls paralyzed to the ground.
+When one of the bandits makes his first move, he falls paralyzed on the ground.
 On seeing this, the others try to react, but can't even get near the traveler.
 Covered by his cloak the stranger finally reveals himself, with glowing eyes and an even brighter shortsword shining in his hand.
 The pressure in the area is unbearable, and the thugs can't move a finger.
 "What is that?" they ask themselves.
 They couldn't know they were before a powerful spiritual swordsman, whose overwhelming presence was enough to defeat them.

 Seven years of training in the frozen mountains, this half-elf had already forgotten what society means.
 He had been through the most desperate situations, the harshest kinds of training, driven only by his former master.
-Master who had died some time ago, but kept guiding new pilgrims through the mountain.
-The half-elf knew his master would only be free to go to the other world once he finished his training, and so did he.
+A master who had died some time ago, but kept guiding new pilgrims through the mountain.
+The half-elf knew his master would only be free to go to the other world once he finished his training, and so he did.

 A group of cultists prepare to summon a powerful demon.
 They think they are alone, but from the shadows a skilled tiefling suddenly emerges, and one by one he reaps their souls and absorbs the energy of their spirits.
 The cultists had summoned the wrong devil.

 ### Spirit Warrior

 A spiritual swordsman uses the power of his bond with the spirits and the ethereal plane to exceed the physical limits of the material world.
 They have advanced training in melee combat techniques, and their mastery wielding a weapon is envied even by the greatest fighters.
-Their patience and discipline can be seen when they wield their spiritual weapons, a weapon made from the shards gathered from the environment and also from the very soul of the swordsman himself.
+Their patience and discipline can be seen when they wield their spiritual weapons, weapons made from the spiritual shards gathered from the environment and also from the very soul of the swordsman himself.

-Sometimes his weapon is the manifestation of a old spirit found by the swordsman, and who now accompanies him in his journey.
+Sometimes his weapons are the manifestations of old spirits found by the swordsman, and who now accompany him in his journey.
 In other moments, a trauma might have splitten the swordsman's soul in two or more shards that created his weapons.
 Or maybe, the swordsman may have learned through meditation and self knowledge to extend a piece of his own spirit to a object of the material world.

  No matter which is the origin of his weapons, their bond with the swordsman turns them into the conductors of the spirits' energy in the world, making them able to use and manipulate this energy to fulfill their various objectives.